21 Japanese Knotweed facts – By a team of professional ecological consultants

 - The plant has all sorts of weird and wonderful names, including Hancock’s curse, Mexican bamboo, and German sausage plant.

 - Leave just one tiny piece of rhizome behind and it’ll grow into a new plant, which will then spread like mad.
 We’re not exactly keen on it, but you have to admire its sheer tenacity.
-As it rarely seeds, it is mostly spread by people, machinery and water transporting fragments to new sites.
+As it rarely produces viable seedlings, it is mostly spread by people, machinery and water transporting fragments to new sites.

-- The biggest cause of Japanese knotweed spreading?
-Fly tipping.
+- The biggest cause of Japanese knotweed spreading is probably fly tipping.